 EHE International’s generous donation of their window display at 10 Rockefeller Center increased awareness of Stomach and Esophageal Cancer and the need for funding research into the causes, prevention and treatment of these cancers.
 Below is the running video from this great opportunity.

-In September 2014, the DeGregorio Family Foundation’s video, “Turning Fact Into Fiction: Stomach and Esophageal Cancer Research,” was released.
+In September 2014, the DeGregorio Family Foundation’s video, “Turning Fact Into Fiction: Stomach and Esophageal Cancer Research,” was released to bring awareness to these deadly diseases.
 Many thanks to Mind File Multimedia, Inc. for their beautiful work.

-November 1st begins DFF’s Third Annual The Great Network Next Mustache-Off!
-We have a great group of men & women supporting stomach and esophageal cancer research right in their office.
-Last year they raised almost $20,000!
+November 2014 was DFF’s Third Annual The Great Network Next Mustache-Off!
+We had a great group of men & women supporting stomach and esophageal cancer research right in their office.
+Thank you Adam and Shell Oil for another successful year!